 So, yes, you can get by without but they don’t cost that much and you should only need to buy one – provided you don’t lend it out!

-Hardboard Folding Pasting Table – you can pick these basic folding tables up at most DIY stores for around £15 and, although a bit flimsy, they are OK for occasional use.
+Hardboard Folding Pasting Table – you can pick these basic folding tables up at most DIY stores and, although a bit flimsy, they are OK for occasional use.

-T-Class Paste Table – or you can spend a bit more and get something like this, with aluminium legs and an easy wipe-clean top, for around £45?
+T-Class Paste Table – or you can spend a bit more and get something like this, with aluminium legs and an easy wipe-clean top.

 You can paste wallpaper with a thick pile roller if you’re confident but most people will prefer a traditional brush.